mpumasupa/Milagros-Pumasupa-AI-Portafolio-/README.md

 # Milagros Pumasupa - AI Portafolio
 Welcome!
 My name is **Milagros Pumasupa**.
 This repository contains my personal portfolio of AI-related coursework and projects, organized by course and topic.
-Each folder represents a course, and within each course are projects demonstrating specific concepts and techniques in NLP, Machine Learning, and Deep Learning.
+Each folder represents a course, and within each course are projects demonstrating specific concepts and techniques in NLP, Machine Learning, Deep Learning, and AI Applications.

-I hold a Bachelor’s degree in Statistics and am currently enrolled in a Natural Language Processing course, aiming to enhance and update my data analysis skills through the application of artificial intelligence (AI).
-My goal is to develop impactful solutions through data-driven projects, continuously learning and growing in the field of AI.
+I hold a Bachelor’s degree in Statistics and am currently pursuing coursework in Artificial Intelligence, including Natural Language Processing, Machine Learning, Deep Learning, and AI Applications.
+My goal is to develop impactful, data-driven solutions across various domains, continuously learning and growing in the field of AI through hands-on projects and research.

 ---
 ## About Me